The Infidel (2010 film): Production

 David Baddiel wrote The Infidel because he has "always been a fan of life-swap comedy (Big, Trading Places, etc)";

 he "think[s] that people are terrified about race and religion, especially issues surrounding Muslims and Jews, and when people are terrified, what they really should do is laugh"; and he "love[s] Omid Djalili and his big funny face.
 [He's] hoping that people recognise that underneath the comedy, the message of the film is one of mutual tolerance: if not, [He's] hoping to find a new identity."

 BBC Films helped develop the film's script.
 They withdrew shortly after the "Sachsgate" scandal, in which the BBC were criticised for offensive content.

 Release

 The film was released 9 April 2010 in the United Kingdom.
-Distribution rights to the film were sold to 62 different countries, including many Arab and Muslim countries such as the United Arab Emirates, Bahrain, Qatar, Lebanon, Oman, Iran and Saudi Arabia.
+Distribution rights to the film were sold to 62 countries, including many Arab and Muslim countries such as the United Arab Emirates, Bahrain, Qatar, Lebanon, Oman, Iran and Saudi Arabia.
 The film has been shown in Iran but was not picked up by Israeli distributors.

 Critical reception

 60% of the 25 approved Rotten Tomatoes critics gave the film a positive review.

+In 2011, the film was in consideration to be adapted into a sitcom by NBC.